maticnetwork/whitepaper/README.md

 The amount of fees is an important factor to incentivize validators and prevent certain kinds of security attacks such as DoS.
 However, there is the problem of variation of fees (Depending upon the pending transaction pool) due to the limited block size.

-**The Matic Network enables low cost transactions through achieving economies of scale by doing a large number of transactions on the Delegate layer which ensures low cost, and then subsequently batching the proofs of the Matic blocks using the Merkle root of the blocks** to a highly decentralized mainchain (for ex.
+**The Matic Network enables low cost transactions through achieving economies of scale by doing a large number of transactions on the Block Producer layer which ensures low cost, and then subsequently batching the proofs of the Matic blocks using the Merkle root of the blocks** to a highly decentralized mainchain (for ex.
 Ethereum) using a decentralized layer of PoS Stakers.

 ### Poor Usability {#pf}